edurra/manifest-hardening/README.md

 Run it:

-`./manifest-hardening -input {inputFile} -output {outputFile} -policy {policyFile}`
+`./manifest-hardening <-input inputFile>  <-policy policyFile> [-output outputFile] [-verbose]`

+- `input` (required): path to the input manifest
+- `policy` (required): path of the file containing the policy to use
+- `output` (optional): path to store the output manifest.
+If not set, it will be printed to console
+- `verbose` (optional): print the changes made to the manifest

 Example:

-`./manifest-hardening -input files/manifests/deployment.yaml -output files/hardened-manifest.yaml -policy files/policies/restricted.yaml`
+`./manifest-hardening -input files/manifests/deployment.yaml -output files/hardened-manifest.yaml -policy files/policies/restricted.yaml -verbose`

 The tool will check for compliance with the specified policy and automatically mutate the required files.
 The result will be stored in `output`.